The Gunny Sack

 Is it normal for Orange Julius to separate?

 Yes, the liquids in this beverage tend to separate with the heavier liquid on the bottom and the foam on the top.
-Simply give it a stir or enjoy it as it.
+Simply give it a stir or enjoy it as is.

 Why aren’t there any oranges in this orange whip recipe?

 The orange in this drink all comes from the orange juice concentrate.
-You can add peeled oranges if you want but the drink will have more pulp in it.
+You can add peeled oranges if you want but the drink will have a different texture due to the pulp.

 cup of orange julius

-This Orange Whip is an EASY Orange Julius copycat recipe.
-It's refreshing on a hot summer day and is a perfect breakfast or brunch beverage!
+This homemade Orange Julius recipe is refreshing on a hot summer day.
+Or make an orange whip drink as a breakfast or brunch beverage!

 4.60 from 5 votes